Q. Describe the most common types of jobs you do for your clients.

 Q. What questions do customers most commonly ask you?
 What’s your answer?

 A. How does Blue Ocean Strategy apply to my company?
 I love the question.
 Initially, we do an As-Is Strategy Canvas.
 This tactical and strategic answer to the question demonstrates how a company is positioned relative to other competitors based on key factors of competition.
 Generally, they find that they share a lot in common with companies with whom they compete.

 Next, “We thought we were different, what do we do?”
 The next stage of the process is to facilitate the field work around the Blue Ocean Shift process.
 It means asking questions, identifying why customers are buying and why those who never consider the company never think about them.

 Q. Do you have a favorite story from your work?

-A. Through consistently focusing on raising the tide for all boats and sharing content that praised and shared the work of others, I recently got a mention in Forbes Magazine.
+A. Through consistently focusing on raising the tide for all boats and sharing content that praised and shared the work of others, I’ve made a lot of friends across the world.

 Q. What do you wish customers knew about you or your profession?

 A. Many people click the mouse for a living.
 I’m comfortable in the boardroom or in front of the keyboard.
 Strategic work in any company saves thousands of labor hours, dollars, and generally leads to higher profits and lower costs.

 Q. How did you decide to get in your line of work?